- 1 hour on-demand video

 There are an infinite number of ways that people can be difficult.
-Some are strident and noisy, others more passive, withdrawn, moody or withdrawn.
-In this lesson we outline seven types of 'charcter' – clusters of behaviour that can be difficult to deal with.
-With the help of role plays you'll learn to identify these 'characters', and spot the patterns of behaviour that need to be interrupted.
+Some are strident and noisy, others more passive, withdrawn, moody or brooding.
+In this lesson we outline seven types of 'character' – clusters of behaviour that can be difficult to deal with.
+With the help of role-plays you'll learn to identify these 'characters', and spot the patterns of behaviour that need to be interrupted.

 There are four essential skills that you'll need to brush up on if you want to communicate effectively and get your point across in the face of difficult behaviour.
 The good news is that these are skills you already have, you probably just haven't thought about them this way before.
 Once you know what they are, you can practice them; they'll allow you to be more confident and have more control in those difficult interactions.

 There are three questions to ask yourself before setting out to tackle difficult behaviour.
 Is the nasty behaviour a one-off, or is it more persistent and repetitive?
 Is it causing harm or damage, or it is just a little inconvenient?
 In short, how much energy and effort will you need to tackle the behaviour, and are you ready for it?

 This lesson uses an approached called 'The Three Cs' to help you think through some of the pitfalls, and prepare yourself before you try a new strategy with the difficult person.